Skip to main content

 [ Continue Reading ]

-Why visit Machu Picchu?
-Machu Picchu truly is the gem of Peru.
-Cradled in the heart of the Andes, the area was once the heart of the Incan Empire and today an array of remnants remain, telling the complex story of the history of the Incas.
+Machu Picchu is truly is the gem of Peru.
+Cradled in the heart of the Andes, the area was once the heart of the Incan Empire, but today, the fascinating archeological remains still tell the complex story of the history of the Incas.

-For today’s traveller, a trip to Machu Picchu does not have to involve blood, sweat and tears, with a variety of options available to all types of travellers wanting to explore this fascinating site.
-You could head out of Cusco on the Orient Express for a day trip, including a Machu Picchu tour with your historian guide, hike to Machu Picchu on the less travelled Salkantay route staying in Lodges every night or take in the offbeat Lares region offering a combination of Andean hiking and cultural encounters within Quechua communities.
-However, if you really want to feel nature under your feet, the traditional Inca trail still wins hands down.
+For today’s traveller, a trip to Machu Picchu offers a variety of options available to explore this fascinating site.
+You could head out of Cusco on a day trip, including a Machu Picchu tour with your historian guide, hike to Machu Picchu on the less travelled Salkantay route staying in Lodges every night or take in the offbeat Lares region offering a combination of Andean hiking and cultural encounters within Quechua communities.

 More information: You'll find all of our current Machu Picchu trip itineraries below.